AnyRoad/anyroad-dev/src/pages/posts/2022/spring-request-context-java-thread-local-inreritance.md

 ThreadLocal.ThreadLocalMap inheritableThreadLocals = null;
 ```

-ThreadLocalMap is special implementation of `Hash Map` where key is `ThreadLocal<?> k` and value is `Object v` designed only for the `ThreadLocal`.
-It does not follow the same collision resolution technique as the HashMap but simply put value to the next available slot.
+ThreadLocalMap is a special implementation of `Hash Map` where the key is `ThreadLocal<?> k` and value is `Object v` designed only for the ThreadLocal.
+It does not follow the same collision resolution technique as the `HashMap` but simply puts value on the next available slot.

-How we can get and set `ThreadLocal` value for the current thread?
+How we can get and set ThreadLocal value for the current thread?

 ```java:ThreadLocal.java
 public void set(T value) {